cschulzsuper/multitenancy-monolith/README.md

   * /39 A special `/post` endpoint allows a user to create a new ticker message.
 It is automatically created for his ticker user. https://github.com/cschulzsuper/multitenancy-monolith/commit/68bef72c842832e9d8332ba7e05ab5262d67d6ae

 * Events
   * /40 An event storage abstraction allows publishing events from different places.
 The first implementation logs the events.
-Usage of `ITestOutputHelper` makes it possible to see the logs in the tests.
+Usage of `ITestOutputHelper` makes it possible to see the logs in the tests. https://github.com/cschulzsuper/multitenancy-monolith/commit/a454630ffc358c9fb5dbdbb2ef218fd7df231297
+  * /41 Lightweight event pub/sub via `System.Threading.Channels` and switch to `net8.0`.
+This event implementation should be enough for the moment.
+This is the point where I'm kind of glad that I focused on tests early on.
+Green on all `683`.

 # Next